 Responsibility for scoring the GTPA rests with the higher education institution (HEI).
-The GTPA is graded by teacher educators within the HEI.
+The GTPA is graded by Teacher educators within the HEI.
 It is complementary to, but separate from, the Professional Experience Report.

-What is the role of the supervising teacher regarding the GTPA?
+What is the role of the supervising Teacher regarding the GTPA?

-The role of the supervising teacher is primarily consultative and advisory in nature.
-It could include, for example, assisting the preservice teacher to select student data representing the range of capabilities in the class and the relevant achievement standards.
-It also includes the teacher and the preservice teacher undertaking moderation discussions to review the use of standards and criteria in assessing student work.
+The role of the supervising Teacher is primarily consultative and advisory in nature.
+It could include, for example, assisting the Pre-Service Teacher to selectstudent data representing the range of capabilities in the class and the relevant achievement standards.
+It also includes the Teacher and the Pre-Service Teacher undertaking moderation discussions to review the use of standards and criteria in assessing student work.

-It should not involve additional administrative or workload responsibilities for teachers and schools in implementing the GTPA.
+It should not involve additional administrative or workload responsibilities for Teachers and schools in implementing the GTPA.

-The GTPA constitutes the core planning, teaching and assessing work of the preservice teacher.
+The GTPA constitutes the core planning, teaching and assessing work of the Pre-Service Teacher.

-If there are any contextual issues that may preclude the preservice teacher from fully completing the GTPA, the HEI should be notified.
+If there are any contextual issues that may preclude the Pre-Service Teacher from fully completing the GTPA, the HEIshould be notified.

-What communication should supervising teachers and schools receive from teacher education providers about the GTPA?
+What communication should supervising Teachers and schools receive from Teacher education providers about the GTPA?

-It is expected that HEIs (higher education institutions) will undertake timely discussions with their partner schools to communicate the purpose of the GTPA and its function in the teacher education program.
-Roles and responsibilities will be explained and clarified to assure school personnel that the GTPA is not an additional workload demand on teachers, but rather a part of the further strengthening of ITE programs and partnerships.
+It is expected that HEIs (higher education institutions) will undertake timely discussions with their partner schools to communicate the purpose of the GTPA and its function in the Teacher education program.
+Roles andresponsibilities will be explained and clarified to assure school personnel that the GTPA is not an additional workload demand on Teachers, but rather a part of the further strengthening of ITE programs and partnerships.

-The GTPA is aligned withthe National Program

-Standards.
-Graduate

-Teacher Standards are embedded within the GTPA.
+The GTPA is aligned withthe National Program Standards.
+Graduate Teacher Standards are embedded within the GTPA.
 For details on the Standards see www.aitsl.edu.au

-boosted my confidence

-in terms of planning

-teaching and assessing in

-the classroom.
-I felt it gave

-me a real purpose for

-each individual decision

-that I made..."

-Cyra Real, Graduate

-Teacher, Oonoonba

-State School
+' the GTPA really boosted my confidence in terms of planning teaching and assessing in the classroom.
+I felt it gave me a real purpose for each individual decision that I made..."
+Cyra Real, Graduate Teacher, Oonoonba State School